 12 March 2013

-The Liaison Committee will take evidence from Prime Minister David Cameron at 4pm on Tuesday 12 March, continuing the Committee's regular questioning of the Prime Minister.
+The Liaison Committee takes evidence from David Cameron, continuing the Committee's regular questioning of the Prime Minister.

 - Rt Hon David Cameron MP, Prime Minister

 On this occasion the questioning will focus on two themes as follows: